BoundlessCarrot/cryptography-stuff/README.md

 [Code][15] |
 [Try it online!][16]

 The Affine cipher is also a monoalphabetic substitution cipher, but a more generalized one.
-The cipher takes two keys, the first of which must be co-prime with the size of your alphabet (have no common dividers besides 1) and a message.
+The cipher takes two keys, the first of which must be co-prime with the size of your alphabet (have no common divisors besides 1) and a message.
 It encrypts the message by taking the numeric value of each letter (0-25, not 1-26, at least for the English alphabet) and applying a short algebraic function to it:

 ```MATH
 E(x) = (ax + b) mod m